ETERNA-earkiv/ETERNA/documentation/Quickstart.md

 With this you will have access to all features.

-Then you can start using RODA:
+Then you can start using ETERNA:

 1. Go to Catalogue and click the button **NEW**, select Dublin Core and fill the title of your new collection.
 2. Go to **Ingest > Transfer** and upload files (e.g. PDF) or SIPs made by [RODA-in](http://rodain.roda-community.org/).
 SIPs will have metadata while PDFs wont.
 To know how to use RODA-in [watch the tutorials](http://rodain.roda-community.org/#tutorials).